adamofig/control-markets-angular/readme.md

 There are 3 important concepts:

+**/src/my-preset.ts**

-- /src/my-preset.ts // Start here add the colors you want. this will override default style for Nora (Just a theme) then you can access your variables with --p-primary-color or --p-primary-200 for specific color.
+- Start here add the colors you want. this will override default style for Nora (Just a theme) then you can access your variables with `--p-primary-color` or `--p-primary-200` for specific color.

+**/src/global.scss**

-- /src/global.scss: here is only to override Ionic variables. you defined for prime ng components, but undertunately this are not linked, also if you definition not change automatically, if you change varible example changing color for --p-primary-color works for prime ng components but not for ionic components. so since the very beggining you need to define darkmode or other teams if you want.
+- here is only to override Ionic variables. you defined for prime ng components, but undertunately this are not linked, also if you definition not change automatically, if you change varible example changing color for `--p-primary-color` works for prime ng components but not for ionic components. so since the very beggining you need to define darkmode or other teams if you want.

 i see this global.scss in 3 sections.